EB1811/dev-articles/ZustandStore.md

 Immer is another great package that makes reducing nested structures easy.
 We can create middleware to allow us to use immer easily.
 Here is a version that preserves property types.\
 [img]

+## Testing your store:

+To test our store using jest, we’ll need some packages.
+React testing library.
+Rect testing - hooks.

+With react-hooks-testing, it’s very easy to test the functions of our store.\
+One important thing to know is that the store’s state is kept between tests.
+We can deal with this in many ways.
+One way is to set the content of the store before each test, and another is to set up a mock of Zustand which resets the store each time; you can decide which route to take.\
+Now let's test one of our functions:\
+[img]